PDEVARUPP3/PDEVARUPP3/README.md

 **ABOUT**
-👋 Hi, I’m @PDEVARUPP3, Pooja Devaruppala.
+👋 Hi, I’m Pooja Devaruppala, @PDEVARUPP3,
 👀 I’m interested in Giving data-driven strategic solutions to business problems using data analytics 🌱 I’m currently pursuing MBA in Roehampton University, London and did my Computer Science Engineering from India, So I'm a mix of both Tech and Business
 💞️ I’m here to help you solve your business problems using data-driven methods, your business data statistics with Python and R